Current Due Process

 What Is a Collection Due Process (CDP)?

-A Collection Due Process hearing could be your last chance to resolve whatever tax controversy you have with the IRS.
-The IRS will issue a IRS Letter 1058, Notice of Intent to Levy and Right to Request a Hearing or it will send IRS Letter 3172 , Notice of Federal Tax Lien File and Your Rights To a Hearing before it sends a levy.
+A Collection Due Process (CDP) hearing could be your last chance to resolve whatever tax controversy you have with the IRS.
+The IRS will issue a IRS Letter 1058, Notice of Intent to Levy and Right to Request a Hearing or it will send IRS Letter 3172, Notice of Federal Tax Lien File and Your Rights To a Hearing before it sends a levy.
 After that notice you must have a CDP hearing within 30 days of the notice.
-To request a hearing you must fill out IRS Form 12153 for a hearing.
+To request a hearing, you must fill out IRS Form 12153.

 What Is A Notice Of Federal Tax Lien?

 A federal tax lien can have some big consequences.
-Liens can be attached to your home for example, making it difficult to refinance a home.
-It also puts a scare on potential buyers since the home was associated with the IRS in such a negative way.
+Liens can be attached to your home for example, making it difficult to refinance that home.
+Potential buyers would be hesitant to buy the home since it was associated with the IRS in such a negative way.

 How Can I Avoid A Federal Tax Lien?

 What Is A Notice Of Intent To Levy?